CarbonLDP/carbonldp-js-sdk/doc/README.md

 extendObjectSchema( objectSchema:Carbon.ObjectSchema.DigestedObjectSchema )
 ```

-Extends the general schema of the actual context.
+Extends the general schema of the current context.
-If a general schema exists in the parent context, this is duplicated for the actual context, but only the first time this schema is extended.
+If a general schema exists in the parent context, this is duplicated for the current context, but only the first time the schema is extended.

 *Parameters*